 Wildfires are common disasters that can spread quickly, particularly during dry conditions.
 Learning about wildfire risks and planning in advance can help protect against the destructive impacts of wildfires.
+OSHA and NOAA are working together on a public education effort aimed at improving the way people prepare for and respond to wildfires.
 This page is designed to help workers and employers prepare for a wildfire and to protect themselves in the wildfire’s aftermath.

 The Preparedness page provides information on evacuation plans, safety zones around buildings, and equipment to have on hand in case a wildfire occurs.
 Preparing plans in advance can help workers get to safety before a wildfire impacts an area and can also help protect personal property.

 The Response/Recovery page details hazards that may be present in areas affected by wildfires.
 These include safety hazards, such as unstable structures; heavy equipment and slips, trips, and falls, as well as health hazards such as heat stress, hazardous materials, carbon monoxide and other respiratory hazards.

 Each employer is responsible for the safety and health of its workers and for providing a safe and healthful workplace for its workers.
 Employers are required to protect workers from the anticipated hazards associated with the response and recovery operations for wildfires that workers are likely to conduct.
 For additional information on Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA’s Employers Page, Workers Page and Publications.